dgerabagi/data-curation-environment/flattened_repo.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 041: PCPP View State Lost on Tab Switch

+-   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/common/types/vscode-webview.d.ts`
+-   **Cycles Observed:** C67, C72
+-   **Symptom:** When the user is viewing a specific UI state within the Parallel Co-Pilot Panel (e.g., the "Generation Progress" view), and they switch to another VS Code tab and then return, the panel's view resets to its default state (the main response pane).
+The user's intended view is lost.
+-   **Root Cause Analysis (RCA):** VS Code webviews can be destroyed when they become hidden to conserve resources.
+When the user returns, the webview is completely re-initialized.
+Any UI state managed solely within React's `useState` is therefore lost.
+The correct way to persist UI-specific state for a webview is to use the `acquireVsCodeApi()`'s `getState()` and `setState()` methods, which are managed by the VS Code host and survive the webview's destruction.
+-   **Codified Solution & Best Practice:**
+    1. Identify any transient UI state that needs to be persisted (e.g., `activeView: 'main' | 'progress'`).
+    2. Add this state to the `ViewState` interface in `vscode-webview.d.ts`.
+    3. On component mount, use a `useEffect` hook to call `vscode.getState()` to retrieve and restore the persisted UI state.
+    4. Use another `useEffect` hook that listens for changes to that state variable and calls `vscode.setState()` to save it whenever it changes.
+This ensures the view state is always preserved by the VS Code host.

+---